kedacore/charts/CONTRIBUTING.md

 You can easily release a new Helm chart version:

 1. Update the version of the Helm chart in [Chart.yaml](keda/Chart.yaml).
+2. Update the CRDs & Kubernetes resources based on the release artifact (YAML)
-2. Update Warning message about Kubernetes compatibility in [NOTES.txt](keda/templates/NOTES.txt).
+3. Update Warning message about Kubernetes compatibility in [NOTES.txt](keda/templates/NOTES.txt).
-3. Re-generate the Helm chart docs ([learn more](#documentation))
+4. Re-generate the Helm chart docs ([learn more](#documentation))
-4. Package the Helm chart
+5. Package the Helm chart
     - For KEDA:
         ```shell
         $ helm package keda --destination docs